Quirinus/MXLU_Documentation/README.md

 Suggestions:
-- (Claygame) Add a pic below every reciepe showing what the ingredient look like, for example: minigame recepie have pic of cc and the rune below or beside the recepie text.
+- (Claygame) Add a pic below every recipe showing what the ingredient look like, for example: minigame recepie have pic of cc and the rune below or beside the recipe text.
 - (Claygame) Instead of having "see THIS PAGE for details" below descriptions, make the key part of text as a direct link to the intended page.
 - (Claygame) Add pictures of Veteran monster of each act on the monster token page.
 - Maybe somehow merge SU/SSU/SSSU and TU6 stuff so it can be more easily compared?